Department of Entomology, University of Georgia, Athens GA, 30602.

 If infested berries are found in the field or at the processor, they should be bagged inside plastic bags to prevent fly escape and placed in the sun to kill SWD before they complete development and emerge to continue infesting more fruit.
 If there is a large pile of fruit, it can be solarized by placing clear plastic sheet over the fruit in a sunny location and sealing well around the edge using soil.
 The infested fruit may be buried in the soil to prevent emergence, however, it will be effective only if burial depth is at least 30 cm or more otherwise flies can survive in the cool soil and emerge.
 Freezing berries is another way to kill SWD, and refrigerating them will stop further development of larvae, and may kill them after long periods of refrigeration.
 Keeping berries cool during the supply chain from processor to market to consumer will also minimize the chance that larvae will develop in berries.

 When implementing chemical control methods, choose from among the insecticides that have been shown to be effective against SWD.
 Fruits become susceptible to SWD once fruit coloration has started (when blueberries turn from green to purple).
 Treatment programs should begin as soon as the berries start to change color and continue through the end of harvest.
 Before administering pesticides growers should make sure their sprayers are calibrated and functioning properly.
 When administering pesticides, growers should ensure they are providing thorough coverage to the fruit and all areas of the bush.
 Table 1 includes a list of insecticides registered for use in blueberries that have shown high activity against SWD.
 Selection of insecticides for SWD control in blueberries, take into account the efficacy, chemical class, harvest date, pre-harvest interval, re-entry restrictions, and your target markets.
 The level of control achieved will depend on the SWD population, timeliness of application, coverage of fruit, and product effectiveness.
 If you are exporting fruit, also check carefully on the maximum residue limits (MRL) for the destination country.
 Make sure to rotate classes of insecticides to delay the development of insecticide resistance.
-This is particularly important for organic growers because there are only a few insecticides that are registered for SWD control in organically produced blueberries.
+Table 2 includes some suggested insecticide rotational programs to control SWD under different management strategies.
+This is particularly important for organic growers because there are only two classes of insecticides registered for use against SWD in organically produced blueberries.

 When applying insecticides, growers/applicators must follow the label instructions for blueberries because THE LABEL IS THE LAW.